mklarmann/fkostadinov.github.io/README.md

 {% endfor %}
 &lt;/ul&gt;
 ...</code>
-**Attention: On the 9th July 2014 [GitHub Pages was still running Jekyll 1.5.1](https://pages.github.com/versions/).** The datafiles feature is therefore currently not available.
-To use it, a Jekyll server instance with version >= 2.1.0 must be run.
+**(Attention: On the 9th July 2014 [GitHub Pages was still running Jekyll 1.5.1](https://pages.github.com/versions/).
+The datafiles feature is therefore currently not available on GitHub pages.
+To use it, a Jekyll server instance with version >= 2.1.0 must be run.)**

 ## 2. Jekyll-DB
+[Jekyll-DB](https://github.com/rypan/jekyll-db) is an open source and easy-to-use tool based on [List.js](http://listjs.com/) to index, filter, search, sort and display html tables and lists.
+Basically, Jekyll-DB allows to index YAML- (or JSON-) frontmatter of posts placed in the <code>_posts</code> folder.
+It builds an adaptable display table that can be searched and filtered by keywords and sorted by columns.
+Data columns can be specified, as can the number of displayed items.
+Although the official documentation does not mention it explicitly, Jekyll-DB also works with files placed inside a <code>_data/edbs/</code> subdirectory.
+If a <code>_posts</code> directory is used, in Liquid templates frontmatter data can be accessed directly such as <code>{% for post in site.posts %} ...{{ post.myFrontmatterKey }}... {% endfor %}</code>.
+For <code>_data</code> subdirectories, additionally indices must be used to differentiate between frontmatter filename at index 0 and frontmatter content at index 1: <code>{% for edb in site.data.edbs %} ...{{ edb[1].myFrontmatterKey }}... {% endfor %}</code> .
+As mentioned above, this of course requires a Jekyll server instance >= v.2.1.0.

 ## 3. Prose